bceenaeiklmr/SendTextZ/README.md

 ## Send support

-Sending hotkeys is supported by using the `*` character as a first character in the fourth column.
+Sending hotkeys is supported by using the `*` character as the first character in the fourth column.

 This way AutoHotkey will send the strings using the built-in `Send` command.